P'unk Ave

 • Reliability and flexibility

-• Successful completion of pre-employment screening including drug test and Pennsylvania Child Abuse History Clearance and criminal background check.
+• Successful completion of pre-employment screening, including drug test, Pennsylvania Child Abuse History Clearance, and criminal background check.

-• A valid Driver’s License is preferred and ability to travel to offsite locations
+• A valid Driver’s License is preferred and the ability to travel to offsite locations

 • Ability to remain on your feet, hike, and carry up to 40 lbs.

-To apply, email resume, cover letter and list of three references to: Suzanne Safran
+To apply, introduce yourself in an email with an attached resume and list of three references to: Julia Boyer, jboyer@riverbendeec.org.

 Equal Opportunity Employment: